WICG/turtledove/FLEDGE.md

     https://www.kv-server.example/getvalues?hostname=publisher.com&keys=key1,key2&interestGroups=name1,name2

-The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, `keys` is a list of `trustedBiddingSignalsKeys` strings, and interestGroupNames is a list of the names of interest groups data is being fetched for.
+The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, `keys` is a list of `trustedBiddingSignalsKeys` strings, and `interestGroupNames` is a list of the names of the interest groups that data is being fetched for.
 The requests may be coalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsUrl` (which means they also share an owner).

 The response from the server should be a JSON object of the form: